lopezpdvn/lopezpdvn.github.io/_drafts/april-2016-in-review.md

 ## Technical notes ####################################################

-Previously I used to keep technical notes as gists.
+Previously I used to keep technical notes as [gists][].
 Now I am writing them on my main website, which makes it easier to manage and find them.
 Ideally, I should publish them as blog posts, but I don't have enough time to write them up properly.
 Instead, I'm writing them in a somewhat crude way.

 The index is [here]({{ site.baseurl }}/tech-notes "Tech notes"), and as of now there are notes on the following topics: